pyrex8/pico-iie/README.md

 - F1 is used for breaking your program, the same as CRTL-C on the original machine.
 - F2 key toggles pausing the emulator.
+- F9 reboots
-- F12 exits main.py program.
+- F10 exits main.py program.

 ### Pi Pico Pinout Block Diagram